queryluke/masseffect-5e-data/data/class-features/potent-biotics.md

 subclass: disruptor
 name: Potent Biotics
 mechanics:
-  - type: global-note
+  - type: reroll-damage
-    subType: action
-    value: Potent Biotics
-    moreInfo:
-      model: class-features
-      id: potent-biotics
+    limits:
+      source: power
+      types: [biotic]
+    ifLessThan: 3
 ---
-At 10th level, when you roll a 1 or 2 on a damage die for a power that deals necrotic damage, you can reroll the die and must use the new roll.
+At 10th level, when you roll a 1 or 2 on a damage die for a biotic power, you can reroll the die and must use the new roll.